Tenpooni/Matrix-Calculator/README.md

 >
 > As a user, I want to be able to add and remove numbers
 >
-> As a user, I want to be able to check if matrix is in reduced echelon form
->
-> As a user, I want to be able to check if matrix is inconsistent
+> As a user, I want to be able to perform row/column operations such as swap